CLEVERHome Storage

 Sterilite vs IRIS vs Rubbermaid Storage Bins: Which Brand Wins in 2026?

-By The Clever Home Storage TeamPublished May 13, 2026Updated May 13, 2026
+By The Clever Home Storage TeamPublished May 13, 2026Updated May 19, 2026

-We research or hands-on test every product we recommend.
+We research, compare, and evaluate every product we recommend, and only describe a pick as directly tested when that is specifically documented.
 As an Amazon Associate I earn from qualifying purchases.
 When you buy through our links we may earn a commission -- at no extra cost to you.
-Prices and availability verified May 13, 2026.
+Prices and availability verified May 19, 2026.
 Full disclosure.

 Plastic storage bins from Sterilite, IRIS, and Rubbermaid cover 90% of household storage use cases: garage organization, basement storage, seasonal item rotation, pantry overflow, and closet systems.
-All three brands sell essentially the same product category at similar price points — but the differences in lid design, clarity, stacking behavior, and long-term durability are meaningful enough to affect which brand is worth buying for your specific use case.
+All three brands sell essentially the same product category at similar price points -- but the differences in lid design, clarity, stacking behavior, and long-term durability are meaningful enough to affect which brand is worth buying for your specific use case.

 This guide compares Sterilite, IRIS, and Rubbermaid storage bins directly across the categories that matter for real storage decisions.